 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Course Code: HW220

 What is the course about?

-The course is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
-Writers are invited to submit one document containing details of their writing background and workshop experience and a one-page sample of prose to firstname.lastname@example.org by the deadline of Sunday 28th March 2021.
-Please include the course code (HW222) in the subject line.
+This online course is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
+Writers are invited to submit one document containing details of their writing background and workshop experience and a one-page sample of prose to firstname.lastname@example.org .
+Please include the course code (HW220) in the subject line.
 Writers will not be authorised for enrolment except by way of this process.
-Writers who have completed HW220 or HW221 will need to re-apply for HW222.
+The extended deadline for applications is Sunday 22nd August.